1. Marco Polo

-Building with blocks can be fun for all ages.
-It’s excellent for babies to develop hand-eye-coordination.
-For older kids they get to test their creative engineering skills.
+Building with blocks can be fun for all ages and it's excellent for babies to develop hand-eye-coordination.
+Older kids, get to test their creative engineering skills.

 Try building a block tower taller than you.
 Other great ideas include castles, zoo houses, train stations, and tiled patterns.